The invisible attack surface, made visible.

 A complete approval lifecycle, in one place.

-Each approval is graded against current threat intelligence: unlimited approvals, unverified bytecode, addresses tied to known exploits, and behavioural anomalies all raise the score.
+Each approval is graded against current threat intelligence: unlimited amounts, unverified bytecode, addresses tied to known exploits, and behavioural anomalies all raise the score.
 The danger surfaces first.
-You don’t have to be a security researcher to act like one.

 Revoke a single approval in one click.
 Revoke twenty in one transaction.
 Our optimised batch contract bundles revocations to cut gas costs by up to 70%.
-Every transaction is constructed by us and signed by you — your keys, your wallet, your move.
+Every transaction is constructed by us and signed by you.

 Tools no other approval manager offers.

 A read-only address is all we ever take.
-We do not hold keys.
-We do not hold seed phrases.
-We do not hold funds.
+We do not hold keys, seed phrases, or funds.
 We could not access your assets if a court ordered us to — the system is built so the option does not exist.
-Trust by design, not by terms of service.

-The scanner that protects users is free, public, and auditable.
+The scanner is free, public, and auditable.
 Anyone can read the code, fork it, or self-host it.
 Premium services fund the core — but the core itself is a public good and will remain one.
-Security infrastructure that depends on closed black boxes is not security at all.

 DAOs, funds, and on-chain treasuries get exportable PDF and CSV reports of every approval, revocation, and risk event — timestamped and signed.
-The same evidence chain auditors and regulators expect from traditional finance, ported to a chain-native workflow.
+The same evidence chain auditors and regulators expect.

 Protection that travels with you.